panasenco/airun/README.md

   type: openai-compatible
 ```

-Then run `aichat --model gpt-oss`
+Then run `aichat --model ollama:gpt-oss`

 ## Teardown

 Ctrl+C out of the SSH tunnel.

-Run the following command to make sure the instance isn't using up your resources when you aren't using it.
+Run the following command to make sure the instance isn't using up your $$ when you aren't using it.
 ```sh
 openstack --os-cloud airun stack update -t heat/stack.yml --parameter instance_exists=false airun-stack
 ```